-The State of Maryland has scholarship and grant programs based on a student's financial need, talents and gifts, or career choice.
-The State Scholarship Administration uses the Expected Family Contribution (EFC) as determined by the Free Application for Federal Student Aid (FAFSA) to calculate eligibility for Maryland financial aid.
+The State of Maryland offers scholarship and grant programs based on a student's financial need, talents, and gifts, or career choice.
+March 1 is the mailing deadline for the FAFSA to be considered for Maryland State scholarships and grants.